 “Thank you so much for the great evening last night.
 I wanted to share this with you.
 I brought in my car a girl and her mom who live off of North Capitol Street.
 The mom was going to bring her daughter, take our buses to and from the museum then take two city buses to get home at 9:30 at night.
 On the way home the mom said it was the best evening she had ever spent.
 Her daughter was equally excited and talked about being a scientist.
 I so wish DCPS [District of Columbia Public Schools] would take more advantage.
 These are the types of families you are hoping to reach and inspire.
 Many of the families from Truesdell have never done anything like that so again, many thanks.”

-• For the 2009-10 academic year, the program is being expanded to the Museum’s Steven F. Udvar-Hazy Center at Dulles International Airport.
+• From 2008-11, evenings were also held at the Museum’s Steven F. Udvar-Hazy Center at Dulles International Airport.

 • The pedagogy and style of the scientists’ presentations has become the hallmark of the Center’s family and public programs delivered through the Journey through the Universe national initiative, and the Family Science Night pedagogy is now embraced by all of the Center’s programs.

 How to Participate: